Divija2612/modular_furniture_booking_website/README.md

 ## 📬 Contact

-**Decor-X Interior Pvt.
+**decorex Interior Pvt.
 Ltd.**
 © 2026 All Rights Reserved

 ---

 ## 📌 Notes

-- Make sure `decor-x.png` is present in the project root for the background image to load correctly.
+- Make sure `decorex.png` is present in the project root for the background image to load correctly.
 - Update `book.php` with your database credentials if you're connecting to MySQL.
-- The `Book Now` button in `landing.htm` links to `http://localhost/decor-x/index.html` — update this for production deployment.
+- The `Book Now` button in `landing.htm` links to `http://localhost/decorex/index.html` — update this for production deployment.